Thinking about moving to Apex, NC? This guide covers home prices, neighborhoods, schools, commute times, and what buyers should expect in 2026.

 Many buyers relocating to Wake County search for “Is Apex, NC a good place to live?” before deciding between Apex, Cary, and Holly Springs.

-This 2026 guide breaks down what living in Apex is really like — including home prices, commute times, growth trends, lifestyle advantages, and how it compares to nearby towns like Cary and Holly Springs.
+This guide breaks down what living in Apex is actually like—including home prices, neighborhoods, schools, commute patterns, cost of living, and how Apex compares to nearby towns like Cary and Holly Springs.

 | Metric | Value (2026) |